Míne Bean Uí Chribín

-Míne Bean Uí Chribín (20 December 1927 - 6 August 2012) was a prominent Irish conservative campaigner.
+Míne Bean Uí Chribín (20 December 1927 – 6 August 2012) was a prominent Irish conservative campaigner.

+Born Christine Philomena Lawless, she was passionate about music and served as a church organist for over three decades.
+She worked at the Department of Posts and Telegraphs for nearly eight years before taking up a position at her father's post office in Santry, Dublin, which she held until her hospitalization in 2012.
+A mother to six children, Uí Chribín also authored several books and wrote for An Timire, a Catholic magazine in Irish, and a children's column, Eoghanín.
+Throughout her life, she was an active participant in two political organizations –Mná na hÉireann (Women of Ireland) and the Irish Housewives Union – both of which opposed women's liberation, contraception, divorce, and abortion.
+Controversy surrounded her in 2009 when she was accused of assisting parents in obtaining a High Court injunction to prevent their children from being taken into care during an incest case in County Roscommon.

+Biography

 Early life

-Míne was born in Santry in 1927 as Christine Philomena Lawless.
-She had a love of music and learned to play the church organ, playing it at several churches, but according to her family her favourite church to play at was Saint Papain's at Ballymun Cross.
+Míne was born in Santry, Dublin in 1927 as Christine Philomena Lawless.
+She had a love of music and learned to play the church organ, playing it at several churches, but according to her family, her favourite church to play at was Saint Pappin's at Ballymun Cross.
 She played the church organ at almost all of their religious services for 35 years.

 Career

 After she finished school, she worked at the Department of Posts and Telegraphs from 1944 to 1952.
-Her father was postmaster in Santry and she took a job as an assistant there in 1953.
-She succeeded him in the post after his death in 1963 and worked there until she was hospitalised in 2012.
+Her father was postmaster in Santry, and she took a job as an assistant there in 1953.
+She succeeded him in the post after his death in 1963 and worked there until she was hospitalized in 2012.